gmkov/mk-lab-public/tutorials/interactive.gbif.map/README.md

 # 🗘️ Interactive GBIF Map Tutorial

-This tutorial demonstrates how to download GBIF occurrence records, enrich them with elevation and metadata, and render an interactive map using `leaflet` in R. It includes optional image previews and mock or real data integration.
+This tutorial demonstrates how to download GBIF occurrence records, obtain elevation and metadata, and render an interactive map using `leaflet` in R. It includes optional image previews and mock or real data integration.

 ---